Caprice and Hamish “part ways” on Dancing on Ice

 Dancing on Ice opened with a shock announcement this week with the news that Caprice Bourret had “parted ways” with her professional partner Hamish Gaman.

-The cryptic announcement was made by Phillip Schofield at the start of tonights show, with the host adding that Caprice would still be remaining part of the series and would “hopefully” return next week, although she wouldn’t be dancing this week.
+The cryptic announcement was made by Holly Willoughby at the start of tonights show, with the host adding that Caprice would still be remaining part of the series and would “hopefully” return next week, although she wouldn’t be dancing this week.

 No reason was given for their parting of ways, and many viewers took to Twitter to express their confusion at the news.